 - Your symptoms do not improve after using fluticasone and vilanterol for 1 week or if they become worse.

-fluticasone and vilanterol may weaken your immune system and increase your risk for infection.
+Fluticasone and vilanterol may weaken your immune system and increase your risk for infection.
 Tell your doctor about any immune system problems or infections, including herpes in your eye or tuberculosis.
-Tell your doctor right away if you have been exposed to chickenpox or measles.
+Tell your doctor right away if you have been exposed to someone with chickenpox or measles.

-fluticasone and vilanterol may cause a fungus infection of the mouth or throat (thrush).
+Fluticasone and vilanterol may cause fungus infection of the mouth or throat (thrush).
 Tell your doctor right away if you have white patches in the mouth or throat, or pain when eating or swallowing.

-fluticasone and vilanterol may increase your risk to have pneumonia.
-Call your doctor right away if you start having increased sputum production, change in sputum color, fever, chills, increased cough, or increased breathing problems.
+Patients with COPD may be more likely to have pneumonia when taking fluticasone and vilanterol.
+Check with your doctor right away if you start having increased sputum (spit) production, change in sputum color, fever, chills, increased cough, or increased breathing problems.

-Your doctor may want you to carry a medical identification (ID) card stating that you are using fluticasone and vilanterol.
-The card will say that you may need additional medicine during an emergency, a severe COPD attack or other illness, or unusual stress.
+Your doctor may want you to carry a medical identification (ID) card stating that you are using fluticasone and vilanterol and that you may need additional medicine during times of emergency, a severe asthma attack or other illness, or unusual stress.

-fluticasone and vilanterol may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
-Paradoxical bronchospasm may be life-threatening.
+Fluticasone and vilanterol may cause paradoxical bronchospasm, which may be life-threatening.
 Check with your doctor right away if you have coughing, difficulty breathing, or shortness of breath after using fluticasone and vilanterol.

-If you develop a skin rash, hives, or any allergic reaction to fluticasone and vilanterol, stop using the medicine and check with your doctor as soon as possible.
+If you develop a skin rash, hives, or any allergic reaction to fluticasone and vilanterol, check with your doctor right away.